nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. note:: AD Trust Information

-   In the event you don't have an AD trust, you can change the "binding" lines to required and remove the pam_ldap lines.
+   In the event you don't have an AD trust, you can change the "binding" lines to required, remove the pam_ldap lines, and change pam_krb5 lines to read "required"

 .. code-block:: bash

-   % vi /etc/pam.d/krlogin
-   auth required           pam_unix_cred.so.1
-   auth required           pam_krb5.so.1

-   % vi /etc/pam.d/krsh
-   auth required           pam_unix_cred.so.1
-   auth required           pam_krb5.so.1

    % vi /etc/pam.d/login
    auth definitive         pam_user_policy.so.1
    auth requisite          pam_authtok_get.so.1
+   auth required           pam_dhkeys.so.1
    auth sufficient         pam_krb5.so.1
-   auth required           pam_dhkeys.so.1
    auth required           pam_unix_cred.so.1
-   auth required           pam_dial_auth.so.1
    auth sufficient         pam_unix_auth.so.1 server_policy
-   auth required           pam_ldap.so.1
+   auth sufficient         pam_ldap.so.1

    % vi /etc/pam.d/other
    auth definitive         pam_user_policy.so.1
    auth requisite          pam_authtok_get.so.1
    auth required           pam_dhkeys.so.1
+   auth sufficient         pam_krb5.so.1
    auth required           pam_unix_cred.so.1
    auth sufficient         pam_unix_auth.so.1 server_policy
-   auth sufficient         pam_krb5.so.1
-   auth required           pam_ldap.so.1
+   auth sufficient         pam_ldap.so.1

    account requisite       pam_roles.so.1
    account definitive      pam_user_policy.so.1
-   account required        pam_tsol_account.so.1
    account binding         pam_unix_account.so.1 server_policy
-   account required        pam_krb5.so.1
+   account sufficient      pam_krb5.so.1
-   account required        pam_ldap.so.1
+   account sufficient      pam_ldap.so.1

    session definitive      pam_user_policy.so.1
    session required        pam_unix_session.so.1